w3c/wai-website/_planning-and-managing/implement.md

 -   [How to Meet WCAG 2.0](/WAI/WCAG20/quickref/) – A customizable quick reference to WCAG 2.0.

-Evaluate early and regularly {#evaluate-early-and-regularly .attach_permalink}
+Evaluate early and regularly {#evaluate-early-and-regularly}
 ----------------------------

 Find and fix issues early in the process to reduce risk and cost.